hfwbakker/algorithmic_trading/README.md

 - Find out if I can download the relevant data from Yahoo Finance in bulk.

 LOG:
+--- October 30th, 2021 ---
+- Wrote the logic that gets data from yfinance, puts it in a dataframe, and checks which stocks fulfill the kindig criteria.
+- Included xlsxwriter to create formatted excel files.
+- Ran into an issue where I could not get the script to overwrite an old/existing file.
+The problem was that since I am using Jupyter Notebook code is ran in snippets and I reran the writer.save() function without rerunning the pd.ExcelWriter() and df.to_excel() functions.

 --- October 27th, 2021 ---
 - Started using yfinance and created logic to export data from it.